Particular/docs.particular.net/transports/upgrades/sqlserver-5to6.md

 ## Compatibility with NServiceBus.Persistence.Sql

-Regardless of the SqlClient used the transport is compatible with NServiceBus.Persistence.Sql.
+Regardless of the SqlClient used, the transport is compatible with NServiceBus.Persistence.Sql.
 It is recommended to use the same SqlClient in the transport as well as the persistence.
-When gradually migrating from System.Data.SqlClient to Microsoft.Data.SqlClient the transport and the persistence can operate in a mixed mode as long as the transport transaction is either [`ReceiveOnly` or `SendsWithAtomicReceive`](/transports/sql/transactions.md).
-If the transport operates with transport transaction mode `TransactionScope` using both clients will lead to DTC escalation in all cases which might not be desirable.
+When gradually migrating from System.Data.SqlClient to Microsoft.Data.SqlClient the transport and the persistence can operate in a mixed-mode as long as the transport transaction is either [`ReceiveOnly` or `SendsWithAtomicReceive`](/transports/sql/transactions.md).
+If the transport operates with transport transaction mode, `TransactionScope` using both clients will lead to DTC escalation in all cases, which might not be desirable.